Aug. 21, 2023

 Absolute Immunity: Absolute immunity is a more extensive form of immunity that offers complete protection from liability for certain actions.
 It's often applied in specific situations where there's a compelling need to shield officials from legal action, such as when judges make decisions within their jurisdiction or prosecutors engage in certain prosecutorial functions.

 It's important to note that the extent and application of these immunities can vary based on the jurisdiction, the nature of the actions, and the specific laws in place.
 Additionally, these immunities are subject to interpretation and potential limitations, and legal cases may challenge their boundaries in various situations.
+Listen to Law Enforcement Talk Radio for free in Apple Podcasts, Spotify, our website or most major podcast platforms.

 So, who gets Legislative Immunity?
 Qualified Immunity for Police?